top of page

 Welfare states accompany us from the cradle to the grave.
 They shape our decisions, trajectories, opportunities and the risks we face, across all stage.
 In youth and young adulthood, education systems shape educational decisions, the chances at labour market entry and early employment trajectories.

-In an article jointly authored with Diana Galos (forthcoming), we show that highger expenditures for childcare are associated with higher likelihoods of providing grandchild care among all grandparents, regardless of their employment situation or income.
+In an article jointly authored with Diana Galos, we show that highger expenditures for childcare are associated with higher likelihoods of providing grandchild care among all grandparents, regardless of their employment situation or income.
 Formal chilcare provision can thus work as an enabler, but also an equalizer for intergenerational support.
 This association is mirrored in the finding for financial transfers, where we find the same narrowing income-gap in providing intergenerational support to one's adult children.

 In a single-authord article published in JESP, I show that welfare states' expenditures for formal childcare are associated with voluntary and pre-mature labour markeet exits among grandmothers.
 Surprisingly, I found that it was the grandmothers in those welfare states with higher expenditures per child on the age of 6 that are more likely to leave the labour market if they started looking after a grandchild regularly.
+This article has come a long way; its initial idea was conceived in 2019, when I was a visiting scholar at CESo at KU Leuven (still indebted to Prof. Wim van Oorschot for inviting me!).

 bottom of page